muchirijane/learning-code-through-github-repos/README.md

 - [Pythonic Data Structures and Algorithms ](https://github.com/keon/algorithms) - Minimal and clean example implementations of data structures and algorithms in Python 3.

 ### Javascript
 - [Pretty algorithms](https://github.com/jiayihu/pretty-algorithms) - Common useful algorithms written in modern, pretty and easy-to-understand Javascript along with real-world usage examples.
-Implementations are in standard ES6 Javascript with the addition of Typescript type annotations for better clarity.All the algorithms are also tested using Jest with the help of custom beautiful snapshots.
+Implementations are in standard ES6 Javascript with the addition of Typescript type annotations for better clarity.
+All the algorithms are also tested using Jest with the help of custom, beautiful snapshots.